-This behaviour policy will be reviewed by the headteacher and full governing body at least annually, or more frequently, if needed, to address findings from the regular monitoring of the behaviour data.
-At each review, the policy will be approved by the full governing body.
+This behaviour policy will be reviewed by the headteacher and the local academy council at least annually, or more frequently, if needed, to address findings from the regular monitoring of the behaviour data.
+At each review, the policy will be approved by the LAC.